CHAOS-Community/CHAOS.Portal.Client-.NET/README.md

 #CHAOS.Portal.Client (.NET)
 This is a .NET and Silverlight Portal API Client.
-It enables easy communication with a CHAOS Portal API (protocol version 4).
+It enables easy communication with a CHAOS Portal API (protocol version 6).
-**It is under active development (being updated from protocol version 3).**

 ##Requirements
 .NET 4.0 / Silverlight 5